Assess Corporate Values

 Ten Questions to Assess Corporate Values

-If you want to get a quick sense if your values are making the desired impact, start by asking these ten questions to assess if your corporate values have value:
+If you want to get a quick sense if your values are making the desired impact and do not want to fully assess your organizational culture, start by asking these ten questions to assess if your corporate values have value:

 Corporate Values Done Right